andrevasquez/feudal-japan/README.md

  - King kept ¼ of land for himself
  - Some given to the Church
  - Rest given out to the other social classes (under lease)
+ - Lords gave out land to vassals in return, vassals gave taxes
+ - Pyramid of benefits between socials classes
  - Simple but effective
+ - The higher classes were extremely rich but lower was extremely poor
  - https://www.timemaps.com/civilizations/medieval-europe/ (Ref 4)
  - Spread from France to other countries in 11 Century
  - Feudal derives from the word fief